 Along the utilities theme, there is also no WiFi or 3G but there is a good phone signal for most people.

 The Bird Houses don’t have them, but all of the other huts do have wood burners in them (except Valkyrie).
 You will find one box of wood next to each wood burner for your weekend and a wood shed to replenish from.
 We provide you with dry wood for the wood burners and brasiers because, combined with a bit of basic intelligence and understanding of physics, dry wood is the key to a successful fire and we don’t want the woods to be stripped of their natural flora either!

 Fires, either you can light them or you can’t but its really easy to learn and YouTube has lots of helpful clips with men with beards and camouflage gear.
 They usually recommend flints, bow drills, or sticks to rub together.
 We take a more modern approach and suggest firelighters and paper.
 Please don’t light them in places we haven’t and stick to the fire pits we’ve put in.
 Please do not use our logs in the fire pits/bonfire as they will burn too fast and demolish our supply of logs.
-If you wish to have a bonfire use the fire pit please ask and we can arrange for bigger logs to be brought in for a fee.

 We like the sound of the birds tweeting and the stags rutting, but if you’d rather the strings of a guitar or the beats of a drum, we do have a sound system that you can use.
 It is powered by the solar system – so no generator required and consists of a set of four 6×9 car speakers, with a good amp and a subwoofer.
 It produces a fairly good quality, loud sound, but not quite enough to piss off the neighbours!